axibase/atsd/api/data/series/smooth.md

 }
 ```

-There are four implemented smoothing functions: `AVG`, `WAVG`, `WTAVG`, and `EMA`.
-These functions differ in how they assign weight to samples in the sliding window.
+The implemented smoothing functions differ in how they assign weight to samples in the sliding window.
 Simple average `AVG` assigns equal weight to all samples.
-Weighted average functions take the sample index or distance between samples into account and typically assign greater weight to more recent samples.
+Weighted average functions take the sample index or time distance between samples into account and assign greater weight to more recent samples.

 ## Fields